-For this experiment we used all three datasets described in Section 5.1.
+For this experiment we used all three datasets described above.
 From the Stock data, we extracted the trade values of the following ten (N=10) stocks: Microsoft, Oracle, Intel, Dell, Yahoo, Nokia, Cisco, WorldCom, Ariba and Legato Systems.
-For each stock we created a random sample of 20480 of its trade values, and then split each sample in ten files of 2048 values each.
-The first of these ten files of each stock was used for the initial creation of our base signal, while the
+For each stock we created a random sample of 20,480 of its trade values, and then split each sample in ten files of 2,048 values each.
+The first of these ten files of each stock was used for the initial creation of our base signal, while the remaining files were used to simulate nine update operations.
+For the Weather dataset, we selected the first 40,960 records and then split the data measurements of each signal into ten files of 4,096 values each.
+For the Phone Call dataset, the aggregates for each state (N=15) were broken into ten files of 2,560 values each.